Table of Contents

 St. Augustine is a destination near and dear to my heart — I had my honeymoon there!
 The romantic atmosphere here is unmatched, and I still love to visit.

 St. Augustine is a historic town with nearly 500 years of history, evident in its architecture and cobblestone streets.

 One place where you can really see this history is St. George Street.
 This is a historic street with lots of shops and eateries.
 Take a stroll and browse antique shops, then enjoy a fresh Cuban lunch at The Cuban Cafe & Bakery.
 At dinnertime, head over to Anastasia Boulevard for homestyle Southern seafood at O’Steen’s Restaurant.

 You can’t talk about a coastal town like St. Augustine without mentioning the beach, too.
 The best beach here is in Anastasia State Park.
 It’s on a peninsula across from downtown St. Augustine.
 It’s a great beach for surfing!

 🛌 Recommended St. Augustine Hotel: Casa Monica Resort & Spa, Autograph Collection

 The Florida Keys

-Key West has been home to many influential figures throughout the years.
+The top destination in The Keys is Key West.
+It has been home to many influential figures throughout the years.
 You can tour some of the historic homes, including the Ernest Hemingway Home & Museum.
 There’s an impressive lighthouse across the street.